Get a free, no obligation personal loan quote with rates as low as 9.99%

 Will accepting a higher credit card limit improve my credit?

-Accepting an increase in your credit limit will automatically lower your credit utilization ratio, which can improve your credit score.
+Accepting an increase in your credit limit will reduce your credit utilization ratio, which can improve your credit score.
 However, if your card issuer performed a hard credit check on your credit report, your credit score will decrease slightly.
-Keep in mind that the more hard credit checks are conducted on your file, the more significant the impact on your credit score.
-Ideally, you should avoid requesting an increase to your credit limit if it involves a hard inquiry.

 What’s the average credit card limit in Canada?